Anomalous current fluctuations from Euler hydrodynamics: Hydrodynamics

-{\it Hydrodynamics.}--- The hydrodynamics of the system turns out to have a simple structure with densities of left and right moving particles $\varrho_\pm/2$ and charge $\varrho_c$ forming a {\it closed set of hydrodynamic equations}.
-To study charge transport (in the chosen GGE) it is then sufficient to consider the hydrodynamics of only these three charges unlike in a standard integrable systems where all charges must be included.
+The hydrodynamics of the system turns out to have a simple structure with densities of left and right moving particles $\varrho_\pm/2$ and charge $\varrho_c$ forming a {\it closed set of hydrodynamic equations} (here space-time dependent densities $\varrho_i$ are distinguished from the static ones $\rho_i$).
+To study charge transport (in the chosen GGE) it is then sufficient to consider the hydrodynamics of only these three charges unlike in standard integrable systems where all charges must be included.